Python Cheat Sheet For Beginners

 Variables and Data Types

-Variables: In Python, you can assign values to variables without explicitly declaring their data types, making it dynamic and straightforward.
+Variables: In Python, you can assign values to variables without explicitly declaring their data types.
+This dynamic and straightforward approach simplifies the coding process.
+For example, you can write x = 10 without specifying that x is an integer.

 Basic Python Commands